 12 Things I Wish I’d Known Before I Started My First Film

 If you are looking for ways on how to make a documentary, you’re in the right place.
 I worked in television news for seven years and then traveled the world (40+ countries) documenting the lives and stories of all kinds of people.
 So I wasn’t starting totally from scratch.

 I had interviewed thousands of people, so I knew how to do that.
 I had edited and produced hundreds of videos, so I knew how to tell a story.
 What I wasn’t prepared for with my first documentary was the funding and distribution.

-2) Before you begin your project, think of the END first: Where is this documentary going to be shown (or where do you envision it being shown)?
+2) Think of the END first: Where is this documentary going to be shown (or where do you envision it being shown)?
 Who is your targeted/primary audience?
-Answering these questions helps you determine the content, tone, style and length of your film.
+Answering these questions helps you determine the content, tone, style and length of your documentary.

-3) Start building your audience right away – Launch a Facebook page (or other social media) immediately and build a website with a blog that you update regularly (this builds “organic” web traffic).
+3) Start building your audience: Launch a Facebook page (or other social media) immediately and build a website with a blog that you update regularly (this builds “organic” web traffic).
 Make sure to include an e-mail sign-up form on your site.
 These will be your top promoters and customers when you’re ready to launch your film and sell your DVD.

-9) As part of your distribution plan, develop some products (t-shirts, toys, etc) that you can sell in addition to the DVD to help bring in additional cash.
+9) Develop merchandise: As part of your distribution plan, develop some products (t-shirts, toys, etc) that you can sell in addition to the DVD to help bring in additional cash.

-12) This may seem totally odd, but as hard as it may seem, start thinking about your next project even before your current documentary is completed.
+12) Plan your next documentary: This may seem totally odd, but as hard as it may seem, start thinking about your next project even before your current documentary is completed.
 You can use the momentum of your finished project to generate interest and funding in your next film.
 People will come out of the woodwork to help you once you prove you can successfully complete a project.

-If you want more information on how to make a documentary, you might want to check out the following tools:
+If you want more information on how to make a documentary, you might want to check out Faith Fuller’s Documentary Fundraising Toolkit.